Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Bonds Hall Administrative Building

 An anonymous local resident, who shared their experiences on HauntedPlaces.org in 2016, reports frequently seeing an apparition outside the Bonds Hall administrative building, located off of Eastland Rd and University St. The witness claims to frequently see the apparition of a young girl wearing a white dress from their back yard on University Street.
-The ghostly figure appears throughout the winter at around 1:00 AM, according to the witness.
+According to the witness, the ghostly figure appears throughout the winter at around 1:00 AM.

 Is this report credible?
 Who could this little girl be, and why would she haunt a college campus?
 If anyone has any more information about this haunted, please share in the comments.